mynoddin/mynoddin.github.io/README.md

-# Md Mynoddin - Assistant Professor, Department of Computer Science and Engineering
+# Md Mynoddin
-_Rangamati Science and Technology University, Bangladesh_
+_Assistant Professor, Department of Computer Science and Engineering_ _Rangamati Science and Technology University, Bangladesh_

 Welcome to my GitHub page!
 I am currently working as an Assistant Professor in the Department of CSE at Rangamati Science and Technology University.
 My areas of interest include Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, Image Processing, Bioinformatics, and Cyber Security.